|

 This is a particular type of Meld Scoring Rummy with special bonuses for melds of seven cards, known as Canastas.

-Another site offering rules for various Rummy games is Randy Rasa's Rummy-Games.com
+Rules for various Rummy games are available at Randy Rasa's Rummy-Games.com

 Special K Software has software to play many of the games in the Rummy family.
-This includes Gin Rummy, 500 Rummy, Oklahoma Rummy, Michigan Rummy, Boat House Rummy, Pinochle Rummy, Kaluki, Round the Corner Rummy, One Meld Rummy, Wild Card Rummy.
-This software is available at www.specialksoftware.com or http://www.geocities.com/garrymckay.
+This includes Gin Rummy, 500 Rummy, Oklahoma Rummy, Michigan Rummy, Boat House Rummy, Pinochle Rummy, Kaluki, Round the Corner Rummy, One Meld Rummy, Wild Card Rummy and Indian Rummy.
+This software is available at www.specialksoftware.com.

 Randy Rasa's Rummy-Games.com has reviews of many rummy software packages and on-line servers, as well as rules for various rummy games.